 Psychology introduces students to the systematic and scientific study of human behavior and mental processes.
 While considering the psychologists and studies that have shaped the field, students explore and apply psychological theories, key concepts, and phenomena associated with such topics as the biological bases of behavior, sensation and perception, learning and cognition, motivation, developmental psychology, testing and individual differences, treatment of abnormal and social psychology.
 Throughout the course, students employ psychological research methods, including ethical considerations, as they use the scientific method, analyze bias, evaluate claims and evidence, and effectively communicate ideas.
 This will count toward your Personal Pathway and Elective requirement.
-Earn a B or better and receive college credit.
+College credit may be earned by successfully passing the Advanced Placement test or by enrolling in the College in the High School program.
+Students are not required to enroll for college credit to take this course.